Gedenkstätte Berliner Mauer: Original wall

-The memorial includes a 60 m long section of the wall as it was when the Wall fell.
+The memorial includes a 60 m section of the wall as it was when the Wall fell.
 Seen from the west, a wall built from L-elements was lined by a sandy section, a lighted Kolonnenweg, a signal fence, and an inner wall.
 Finally a tower was built within the complex.
 The area is not accessible to visitors; both ends of the original wall are closed by stainless steel.
 The northern wall bears the inscription "In Erinnerung an die Teilung der Stadt vom 13.
 August 1961 bis zum 9.
 November 1989 und zum Gedenken an die Opfer kommunistischer Gewaltherrschaft" ("In memory of the city's division from 13 August 1961 to 9 November 1989 and of the victims of communist tyranny").

 Documentation centre

 The documentation centre is located on the other side of Bernauer Straße.
 It contains seminar rooms and exhibitions.
 The building includes a five-story observation tower.

 Chapel of Reconciliation

 The Chapel of Reconciliation was designed by architects Rudolf Reitermann and Peter Sassenroth as a church and is oval in shape with a façade of wooden rods.
 The chapel includes a prayer room and materials from the former Versöhnungskirche (reconciliation church), which stood on the site until it was destroyed in 1985 because it was inside the border strip.